quiches-group/front-js-package/README.md

 **Usage**

-The public key is generate on dashboard at : https://dashboard.quiches.ovh.
+The public key is generated on the dashboard at : https://dashboard.quiches.ovh.

 ```js
 import QuichesStack from '@quiches/front';